 This trend has been going around in various prefectures across Japan, and you can find exciting banana juice specialty stores, each with its own flagship flavor or setting.
-In Okazaki, Aichi Prefecture lies a hole-in-a-wall shop specializing in milky banana beverages, while other shops brought unique ingredients, such as the premium Miracle Banana that has 1.5 times more nutrients compared to a regular banana, or even the peculiar banana with edible peel, the Mongee Banana from Okayama.
+In Okazaki, Aichi Prefecture, lies a hole-in-the-wall shop specializing in milky banana beverages, while other shops brought unique ingredients, such as the premium Miracle Banana, which has 1.5 times more nutrients compared to a regular banana, or even the peculiar banana with edible peel, the Mongee Banana from Okayama.
 But among these unique creations, the pairing of matcha and banana remains strong.

 Among the plethora of methods to prepare bananas, a smoothie is one of the go-to ways to make this sweet fruit even more practical and tastier.
 This could be attributed to the fact that it’s quick to prepare, filling, and packed with goodness for our body.
 For the busy people in Japan, this is a great way to kick start their days or to swiftly recharge between their schedules.

-To make this milky treat, milk is of course a must.
-But with Japanese people being more and more health-conscious, you can find coconut milk, almond milk, soy-milk, or even yogurt taking the dairy spot in the mix.
-To bring the nutrition value up to 11, some banana smoothie specialty stores even pair the drink with other fruits and veggies, ranging from apple, orange, all the way to celery, cilantro, black sesame, and many more.
+To make this milky treat, milk is, of course, a must.
+But with Japanese people being more and more health-conscious, you can find coconut milk, almond milk, soy milk, or even yogurt taking the dairy spot in the mix.
+To bring the nutrition value up to 11, some banana smoothie specialty stores even pair the drink with other fruits and veggies, ranging from apples and oranges all the way to celery, cilantro, black sesame, and many more.
 Matcha, unsurprisingly, remains a mainstay in many banana smoothie experts’ menu selections.

-If you’re looking to bring the health-forward lifestyle from Japan into your days, whipping up a batch of freshly made banana smoothie flavored with the rich matcha is simple.
+If you’re looking to bring the health-forward lifestyle of Japan into your days, whipping up a batch of freshly made banana smoothies flavored with rich matcha is simple.
 Keep reading for our easy and absolutely delicious Matcha Banana Smoothie recipe.

 The long-standing benefit of drinking Matcha to maintain alertness is attributed to the high concentration of caffeine in Matcha compared to regular green tea.
-Each gram of Matcha powder contains about 35 mg of caffeine, while a gram of regular green tea leaves caffeine content ranges from 11.3 – 24.67 mg/g.
-To bring the brain-boosting effect up a notch, Matcha also contains L-theanine, a compound that helps to prevent energy crashes after consuming caffeine.
+Each gram of Matcha powder contains about 35 mg of caffeine, while a gram of regular green tea leaves caffeine content ranges from 11.3 to 24.67 mg/g.
+To take the brain-boosting effect up a notch, Matcha also contains L-theanine, a compound that helps prevent energy crashes after consuming caffeine.

-Green tea and weight loss go hand-in-hand and could be one of the factors why Japanese people are so slim (only 3.6% of Japanese people have BMI above 30, and merely 24.7% with BMI above 25).
-Matcha is proven to boost metabolism and increase energy expenditure during your workout session, which in turn will help you to burn calories more.
-Matcha is also an excellent addition for those who are looking to maintain weight after losing weight.
+Green tea and weight loss go hand-in-hand and could be one of the reasons why Japanese people are so slim (only 3.6% of Japanese people have a BMI above 30, and only 24.7% have a BMI above 25).
+Matcha is proven to boost metabolism and increase energy expenditure during your workout session, which in turn will help you burn more calories.
+Matcha is also an excellent addition for those who are looking to maintain weight after losing it.

-Not to be upstaged by Matcha, banana can also hold its own by its nutritional value.
-Banana contains potassium, vitamin B6, vitamin C, fiber, and magnesium among other minerals.
-Among these nutrients, a kind of fiber named Pectin is responsible for assisting our body to control our blood sugar level after a meal.
-These nutrients brought banana as the top fruit in Japan.
+Not to be upstaged by Matcha, banana can also hold its own with its nutritional value.
+Bananas contain potassium, vitamin B6, vitamin C, fiber, and magnesium, among other minerals.
+Among these nutrients, a kind of fiber named Pectin is responsible for helping our body control our blood sugar level after a meal.
+These nutrients made bananas the top fruit in Japan.

 How can a banana improve our mood?
 Good question!
-This mood-boosting property is linked to tryptophan, an amino acid in banana that our body converts into serotonin, a hormone in our body that regulates our mood and feeling of happiness.
+This mood-boosting property is linked to tryptophan, an amino acid in bananas that our body converts into serotonin, a hormone in our body that regulates our mood and feelings of happiness.
 A low level of serotonin is linked to depression as well as anxiety, so keep your serotonin level up.

-This benefit can be linked to potassium in bananas.
-Potassium is an electrolyte that helps our heart to stay healthy as well as managing the balance of fluid levels in our body.
-Managing the fluid level is an important aspect that can affect our blood pressure level, so consuming bananas can be beneficial for our heart to stay healthy and happy.
+This benefit can be linked to the potassium in bananas.
+Potassium is an electrolyte that helps our heart stay healthy as well as manage the balance of fluid levels in our body.
+Managing the fluid level is an important aspect that can affect our blood pressure level, so consuming bananas can be beneficial for our hearts to stay healthy and happy.

-Making some Matcha Banana Smoothie kickstart your day is a simple affair.
+Making some Matcha Banana smoothies to kickstart your day is a simple affair.
 You will need these easy-to-get ingredients for 2 servings of this recipe:

-While the popularity of banana smoothies in Japan is based on both practical and health benefits, it also holds a very vast culinary potential.
+While the popularity of banana smoothies in Japan is based on both practical and health benefits, they also hold vast culinary potential.
 Thanks to the wide availability of this fruit, you can get a taste of Japanese food trends from the comfort of your home with ease.
-Whether you’re going for a straightforward milk-and-banana approach or to complement it with other ingredients of your choice, it’s going to be a memorable foodie experience that has been captivating the hearts of modern Japanese people.
+Whether you’re going for a straightforward milk-and-banana approach or complementing it with other ingredients of your choice, it’s going to be a memorable foodie experience that has been captivating the hearts of modern Japanese people.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.